Public Health

 TTh 3pm-4:20pm

-The internship is a degree requirement that is completed in the summer between the first and second academic years.
-Students work with their faculty advisers, the Career Management Center, and the Office of Public Health Practice to identify suitable public health placements such as medical care facilities, community agencies, public health departments, research projects, laboratories, and other sites engaged in public health activities.
-The internship experience sometimes serves as a basis for the M.P.H. thesis.
-The internship is displayed on the transcript with a grade of “S” (Satisfactory) upon completion.
-A course unit is not given for the summer internship.
-All students, with the exception of those in the Advanced Professional M.P.H.
-Program and the Accelerated M.B.A./M.P.H.
-Program, must complete an approved Summer Internship, typically ten to twelve weeks and no less than eight weeks in duration.
-While the Summer Internship fulfills the internship requirement for the degree, it does not complete the Applied Practice Experience (APE) requirement.
+The Applied Practice Experience (APE) is an M.P.H. degree requirement that most often is completed in the summer between the first and second academic years, though there are opportunities to complete this requirement in fall or spring terms of the culminating year.
+The APE can be met either through a student project or a practicum course.
+Students work with their faculty advisers, the Career Management Center, and the Office of Public Health Practice to identify suitable public health placements such as medical care facilities, community agencies, public health departments, laboratories, and other sites engaged in public health activities.
+The APE sometimes serves as a basis for the M.P.H. thesis.
+The APE is displayed on the transcript with a grade of “S” (Satisfactory) upon completion.
+A course unit is not given for the APE.
+All MPH students must complete an approved APE.
 0 Course cr

 The thesis (2 course units) is typically a yearlong project that is completed in the second academic year and is the culmination of the student’s educational experience at YSPH.
 It is frequently a report of a small research project performed independently by the student.
 Students work with faculty advisers in designing their project and in writing the thesis.
 Detailed guidelines for the thesis are outlined in Appendix II of the YSPH Bulletin.
 The thesis is not a requirement for students in the Biostatistics, Health Care Management, Health Policy, or Advanced Professional M.P.H. programs (except for those in the Occupational and Environmental Medicine track).
 2 Course cr per term